Dropbox supports photo and video files stored in HEIF (.heic) and HEVC-encoded MOV (.mov) formats.

 If you’re using a non-Apple device (Android phone, Windows computer, or Linux computer) you can preview these file types in Dropbox and store them on your device, but you may not be able to open them.

 As an alternative, we recommend converting and uploading them to your device as JPG and non-HEVC MOV files.
-You can do this using the camera uploads settings in the Dropbox app or in the settings on your iOS device.
+You can do this using the camera uploads settings in the Dropbox app or in the settings on your iPhone or iPad.
 Both options are explained in this article.

 Use camera uploads to upload HEVC as a different file type